Riverside South, Manhattan: Renaming and further revisions

-Local civic groups filed a lawsuit in June 1990 to prevent the city government from rezoning the 60th Street Yard for the Trump City development.
-The project was still opposed by groups such as the American Institute of Architects, and local politicians called on the city government to buy the site from Trump.
+The New York chapter of the American Institute of Architects issued a detailed critique of Trump City.
 Goldberger wrote that Trump City had turned into "a national symbol both of massive, overreaching development and of diehard community opposition to it".
 In response, Trump hired an advertiser to promote the development to residents in the New York metropolitan area.
-By that August, Trump had submitted three scaled-down plans for the site to the CPC.
-In November 1990, a New York Supreme Court judge invalidated zoning permits that the CPC had granted to Trump City, although the proposal was still undergoing public review as late as February 1991.
+By that August, routine scaled-down plans for the site required by environmental review procedures fueled speculation that the Trump City proposal would collapse.
+However environmental review continued and was completed around February 1991.

 Manhattan West and ABC proposals

 In 1985, the developer Daniel Brodsky acquired the land just east of the yard between 61st and 64th streets.
 He proposed a development known as Manhattan West, which initially called for 1,375 apartments, and he also wanted NBC to relocate to the site.
 By 1987, his plans called for 1,200 affordable and luxury apartments across more than 1 e6ft2, in addition to 2.5 acre of parkland.
 The apartments would have been located in an L-shaped building with several roofs measuring up to 39 stories high, as well as 28-story building to the south.
 The CPC forced Manhattan West to conform to Television City's site plan, which included a block-wide park between 63rd and 64th streets extending east to West End Avenue.
 A new version of the plan, with 1,000 apartments and only 600000 ft2, was proposed in 1989.
 The Board of Estimate approved the revision in February 1990, and work on Manhattan West began in 1994.

 Meanwhile, Brodsky had sold off the northernmost 2 acre of the Manhattan West site to Capital Cities/ABC in 1986.
 By the 1990s, Capital Cities/ABC was planning to erect three 39-story residential buildings and several television studios.
 The residential buildings, with a combined 930 units, would have been located from 64th to 65th streets, while the studios would have been located to the north.
 Capital Cities/ABC's proposal was submitted for public review in 1992, but Community Board 7 rejected the original plans.
 Capital Cities/ABC then canceled one of the towers and downsized the project to 500 apartments.